barryguvenkaya/InfoTrack/readme.md

 ## TODO List

-* TODO: Configure unit tests.
+* Configure unit tests.
-* TODO: DAL to be configured in a new project.
+* DAL to be configured in a new project.
-* TODO: Handle exceptions to be configured in Program.cs
+* Handle exceptions to be configured in Program.cs
-* TODO: Method summaries should be completed for documentation purposes.
+* Method summaries should be completed for documentation purposes.